DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Related Works

 The second category is \textit{prompt-based} methods, which add learnable soft tokens (prompts) to the initial input.
 As proposed by \cite{vpt, le2025expressivenessvisualpromptexperts, lester2021powerscaleparameterefficientprompt, razdaibiedina2023residualprompttuningimproving,zhang2024llama,diep2025zero}, the methods of this paradigm optimize only the additional prompt embeddings while keeping the backbone parameters frozen.
 This design enables efficient transfer learning with minimal parameter updates.
 However, despite their efficiency, prompt-based PEFT approaches introduce additional context tokens during inference, thereby increasing computational cost and latency compared to the original frozen backbone models—a limitation that constrains their practical deployment in latency-sensitive applications.

-The third paradigm of PEFT is based on low-rank adaptation, which is pioneered by LoRA \cite{lora} and its variants.
+The third category of PEFT is based on low-rank adaptation, which is pioneered by LoRA \cite{lora} and its variants.
 LoRA uses low-rank matrices to approximate the weight updates while keeping the pre-trained weights frozen.
 A key advantage of LoRA is that these low-rank updates can be merged into the original weights before inference, so no extra inference latency is added compared to the original models.
 Later works have aimed to improve the stability, efficiency, and performance of LoRA.
 For example, DyLoRA and AutoLoRA \cite{dylora,autolora} improve the performance on downstream tasks by finding the optimal rank of LoRA matrices using various methods. \cite{dora} found that LoRA's magnitude and direction updates differ significantly from full fine-tuning, which might limit its learning capacity.
 Thus, DoRA \cite{dora} was proposed, which decomposes pre-trained weights into magnitude and direction components and uses LoRA to update the direction component, to better approximate full fine-tuning.
 In parallel, \cite{truong2024improvinggeneralizationflathilbert} and \cite{pham2025promoting} explore the integration of Bayesian inference and sharpness-aware techniques into LoRA-based fine-tuning frameworks to enhance robustness and generalization.
 By introducing uncertainty-aware adaptation mechanisms and probabilistic regularization, these methods provide a principled approach to mitigating overfitting and improving the stability of parameter-efficient model tuning.
-In the parameter efficiency aspect, VeRA \cite{vera} employs a single pair of shared low-rank matrices across all layers, which further reduces the number of parameters while still maintaining competitive performance.
+In the parameter efficiency aspect, VeRA \cite{vera} significantly reduces the number of parameters while still maintaining competitive performance.